 To help avoid the risks involved in contributing to these types of fatal bus accidents, here are some tips that parents can follow:

 - Encourage your child to walk in groups, which are easier for bus drivers to identify

-- Make sure that your child’s mobile devices (specifically, cell phones) are stowed away in bags or backpacks to help minimize distractions
+- Ensure your child’s mobile devices (cell phones) are stowed away in bags or backpacks to help minimize distractions.

 - Ensure that your child arrives at the bus stop at least 5 minutes early